piair338/MsRewards/README.md

 #copy the build id
 sudo docker run -ti --name MsRewards [build id]
 ```
-Then, fill the config and start the programm everydays with
+Then, fill the config and start the program everyday with
 ```
 sudo docker start MsRewards
 ```

 ## Other configuration

-To use the database, I recommand MySql, Create a database with the name you want and create a table `daily`, like the one from the image :
+To use the database, I recommend MySql, Create a database with the name you want and create a table `daily`, like the one from the image :
 ![B96F2F6D-7257-4F12-BFA7-0BEC3FB72993](https://user-images.githubusercontent.com/74496300/172872979-05396b6b-b682-471a-b71b-41602d816504.jpeg)

-You have to use the default worldlist (`sudo apt install wfrench`).
+You have to use the default world list (`sudo apt install wfrench`).
 The language is french by default, but you can change it if you want.
 You can add a link to a website where content is only the link of the monthly fidelity card.